Storntreat/STAKK/README.md

-This was a project for NRG hacks,  a hackathon that was a collaboration between newmarket high school, dr. g. w secondary school, and richmond hill high school
+This was a project for NRG hacks,  a hackathon that was a collaboration between Newmarket High School, Dr. G.W.
+Williams Secondary School, and Richmond Hill High School.

+#STAKK#
+STAKK